TestOrgMiguel/test-codacy/README.md

 # test-codacy
 A testing repository for Codacy.

-Some changes
+It should be used for testing purposes only.